How You Can Help in a Suicide Crisis

 Listen

 People in emotional crisis have a critical need to be heard.
 Being heard includes being believed, understood, and accepted.
 Nonjudgmental listening is a valuable skill.
 Perhaps the person in crisis has no one with whom he can talk.
 Perhaps he has family and friends, but believes that they do not understand his pain.
-Discussing a topic as serious as suicide may not be easy, or you may feel uncomfortable with unpleasant topics such as unhappiness, problems, and emotional pain.
+Discussing a topic as serious as suicide may not be easy, or you may feel uncomfortable with unpleasant topics such as unhappiness, problems, chronic suicidal ideation, and emotional pain.
 Nevertheless, allowing a friend or acquaintance to talk about her feelings will help break down her sense of isolation and hopelessness.
 Being nonjudgmental is important.
 Avoid words like “should, ought, wrong, good, bad.”
 Even if you do not approve of how your friend is thinking and feeling right now, you will be a much more effective helper by expressing respect and acceptance.
 Be careful to let the person in crisis do most of the talking.
-Giving lots of advice and sharing your personal experiences takes away precious power that the person in crisis already lacks.
+Giving lots of advice and sharing your personal experiences takes away precious power that the person in suicide crisis already lacks.

 Do Not Warn, Threaten, or Promote Guilt